tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 credentials.
 Clients MUST NOT accept delegated credentials associated with certificates without this extension.

-Credentials allow the server to terminate TLS connections on behalf of the certificate owner.
+Delegated credentials allow the server to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.
 To limit the exposure of a delegation credential compromise, servers MUST NOT issue credentials with a validity period longer than 7 days.
 Clients MUST NOT accept credentials with longer validity periods.